craftercms/docs/source/reference/project-tools/index.rst

 |

-For more information on Studio support for GraphQL, see :ref:`newIa-graphql`
+For more information on Studio support for GraphQL, see :ref:`graphql`

 ^^^^^^^^^^^^^^^^^
 Plugin Management